Inference for Low-Rank Models: Application to Heterogeneous Treatment Effects

-This expansion yields the asymptotic distribution of $\widehat\tau_i$ as an estimator of the overall average treatment effect $\tau_i$ under the condition that the second line on the right-hand-side is bounded by $o_P(\min\{p_0, p_1\}^{-1/2})$.
+This expansion yields the asymptotic distribution of $\widehat\tau_i$ under the condition that the second line on the right-hand-side is bounded by $o_P(\min\{p_0, p_1\}^{-1/2})$.
 That is, we need stability of treatment and control averages in the sense that the average of $\theta_{ij}(0)$ and $\theta_{ij}(1)$ obtained over the respective subsamples does not deviate too far from the infeasible average that would be obtained looking over the entire sample period.